SecureCodeWarrior/public-cookbooks/howto.md

 ![Cookbook configuration](images/cookbook-from-git-url.png)

-Some cookbooks may be stored in a folder, in which case the URL to add will be displayed in the page, rather than linked to e.g.
+Some cookbooks may be stored in a folder, in which case the URL to add will be displayed in the details of the listing, rather than linked to e.g.

 `use .git : https://github.com/SecureCodeWarrior/sensei-blog-examples.git|master|.sensei`